COVID-19 - information and guidance for social, community, and residential care settings

 Residents self-isolating inside the care home require a minimum of 5 days.

-Residents do not need to continue with self-isolation on admission to the care home if they have completed a minimum of 5 days self-isolation whilst in hospital.
+Residents do not need to continue with self-isolation on admission to the care home if they have completed a minimum of 5 days self-isolation whilst in hospital and they are fever free for 48 hours without the use of medication.

 Day 1 of isolation is counted as the day after the date of their positive test/symptom onset.